 This refers to sudden inflammation or infection of the GI tract and is usually a short-term condition brought on by the dog eating something they shouldn’t have.
 Again, this could be because they have gotten into the garbage, or maybe they’ve eaten a foreign object, or toxic plants.
 It can also be caused by internal parasites, stress, and food allergies.

-By definition, Colitis is an acute or chronic inflammation of the membrane lining the colon.
+By definition, Colitis is an acute or chronic inflammation of the membrane lining the colon (that can't feel good, am I right?).
 This condition is typically caused by a parasite (whip worms are typically the culprit), polyps or tumors, a sudden change in diet, allergies (including those to food), and swallowed foreign objects.